-Colleen Robledo was a speaker for the 1st and 2nd We Are Cousins Virtual Genealogy Conference.
-In this post you can read more about her and about her presentations.
+Colleen Robledo Greene has been a speaker in the past for the We Are Cousins Virtual Genealogy Conference.
+In this post you can read more about her and her presentations.

 About Colleen Robledo Greene

 Colleen Robledo Greene, MLIS, is an academic librarian and college educator.
 She is a nationally recognized speaker specializing in Mexican and Hispanic research, methodology, libraries and archives, and technology.
 She also teaches a graduate-level genealogy university course.
 Colleen has been researching her family history since 1997.

 NOTE: The following presentations can only be viewed for 60 days after each conference if you purchase the Gold Pass.
 Or all year if you purchase the Platinum Pass.

 Title: The American Southwest: Digitized Collections & Archival Finding Aids (presented on the 4th WAC Conference)

 Summary: The southwest is rich in records pertaining to the Spanish, Mexican, territorial, and statehood eras.
 Learn about key finding aid portals to locate specific repositories and collections to visit in-person, as well as key portals to consortia-shared digitized collections that can be accessed online for free.
 Watch Presentation